Man places $3.4 million bet on Super Bowl, largest wager this year

-(KCTV) - A Houston furniture magnate is placing one of the largest Super Bowl bets of all time.
+HOUSTON (KCTV) -- A Houston furniture magnate is placing one of the largest Super Bowl bets of all time.

 Jim Mcingvale is known as "Mattress Mack."
 Sports gambling website The Action Network says he's putting down more than $3.4 million on the Tampa Bay Buccaneers.
 It's a two-part bet with a point spread of +3.5.